 Automatically commit translation files to GitHub

 This feature is currently in Beta.
-Please request access.
+We welcome your feedback.

 Adding GitHub as a deployment host